Comprehensive study of the light charged Higgs boson in the type-I two-Higgs-doublet model: Characteristics of type-I with light charged Higgs bosons

 Figure \ref{fig-BR-A} presents the branching ratios of $A$ vs $\ma$ for $\mch=110\gev$ (left panel) and $\mch=140\gev$ (right panel).
 We see a strong correlation between $\br(A\to X)$ and $\ma$.
 Below the threshold of $A\to \ch W^{\mp (*)}$ , $A \to \bb$ is the dominant decay mode, followed by $A\to gg$ and $A \to \ttau$.
 Above the threshold, $\ch\wmp$ is the main decay mode.
 Unexpected is sizable and almost constant $\br(A \to Z H)$ when $\ma\gsim 300\gev$.
 The result is attributed to two factors: the $A$-$Z$-$H$ vertex is favored by the alignment; a heavy $\ma$ is permitted only for light $\mhh$ as shown in Fig.~\ref{fig-MHMA-m12sq}. $\br(A\to Z h)$ is suppressed by the factor $\cba^2$. $\br(A\to \ttop)$ is also small because $\ma$ above the kinematic threshold ($\ma>2 m_t$) requires large $\tb$ which suppresses the top quark Yukawa coupling to $A$.

 Unlike $\ch$ and $A$, the heavy \textit{CP}-even $H$ shows the wide variety of decay patterns.
-In the left panel of Fig.~\ref{fig-BRH}, we present $\br(H\to X)$ vs $\mhh$ for $\mch=110\gev$.
-Eight decay modes ($\ttau$, $ZZ$, $\ww$, $\bb$, $gg$, $ZA$, $AA$, and $\ch\wmp$) are all mixed up, particularly when $\mhh < \mch+m_W$.
-The complication is from the involvement of two model parameters, $\mhh$ and $\cba$.
+In Fig.~\ref{fig-BRH}, we present $\br(H\to X)$ vs $\mhh$ for $\mch=110\gev$.
+Nine decay modes ($\ttau$, $ZZ$, $\ww$, $\bb$, $gg$, $ZA$, $AA$, $H^+ H^-$, and $\ch\wmp$) are all mixed up, particularly when $\mhh < \mch+m_W$: for a clear distinction, we present the decays into the SM particles in the left panel and the decays into one or two new Higgs bosons in the right panel.
+The complication is from the involvement of two model parameters, $\mhh$ and $\sba$.
 Another important feature is that below the threshold of $H \to\ch\wmp$, $H \to ZZ$ and $H\to \ww$ become substantial, which represents a deviation from the Higgs alignment limit.
 Above the threshold, $H \to \ch W^\mp$ is dominant in a large portion of the allowed parameter space (see the right panel of Fig.~\ref{fig-BRH}).
 The sizable $H$-$\ch$-$W^\mp$ vertex provides a new production channel for the light charged Higgs boson in type-I.